 Q. How can church-going Christians truly build the “ties that bind” and cultivate “the unity of the Spirit through the bonds of peace?” through intimate, safe, authentic relationships that will persevere through conflict?

-“It’s much easier for me to imagine a praying murderer, a praying prostitute, than a vain person praying.
+A. “Where a people prays, there is the church; and where the church is; there is never loneliness.” … “It’s much easier for me to imagine a praying murderer, a praying prostitute, than a vain person praying.
 Nothing is so at odds with prayer as vanity.”

 These statements begin chapter 5 of the wonderful book I am presently reading: Eric Metaxas’ biography Bonhoeffer.
 They are taken from a journal entry that the 22 year-old German theologian, Bonhoeffer, wrote over eighty years ago.
 Yet, they provide a fit starting point for a reply to today’s question because they challenge us to think careful about two words: church and vanity.

 Have you ever felt alone in the church because you know your relationships there are in vain?

 Vanity denotes emptiness.
 Futility.
 Ineffectiveness.
 To be in vain is to be of no value.
 Trivial.
 Insignificant.
 Superfluous.
 One of the synonyms for vanity (“otiose”) actually suggests that when something is vain, it serves no purpose and is even an encumbrance.

 How often are your relationships in the church empty, hollow, lacking in real substance or soundness?
 Do your church relationships ever feel like an (encumbering) burden?